paulmillr/noble-secp256k1/README.md

 }
 ```

+## Contributing

+1. Clone the repository.
+2. `npm install` to install build dependencies like TypeScript
+3. `npm run compile` to compile TypeScript code
+4. `npm run test` to run jest on `test/index.ts`

 ## Security

 Noble is production-ready & secure.
 Our goal is to have it audited by a good security expert.